hfinkel/lfort/docs/LibASTMatchersTutorial.rst

       make
       sudo make install

 Okay.
-Now we'll build Clang!
+Now we'll build LFort!

 ::

-      cd ~/clang-llvm
+      cd ~/lfort-llvm
       mkdir build && cd build
       cmake -G Ninja ../llvm -DLLVM_BUILD_TESTS=ON  # Enable tests; default is off. ninja
       ninja check       # Test LLVM only.
-      ninja clang-test  # Test Clang only.
+      ninja lfort-test  # Test LFort only.
       ninja install

 And we're live.

-All of the tests should pass, though there is a (very) small chance that you can catch LLVM and Clang out of sync.
-Running ``'git svn rebase'`` in both the llvm and clang directories should fix any problems.
+All of the tests should pass, though there is a (very) small chance that you can catch LLVM and LFort out of sync.
+Running ``'git svn rebase'`` in both the llvm and lfort directories should fix any problems.

-Finally, we want to set Clang as its own compiler.
+Finally, we want to set LFort as its own compiler.

 ::

-      cd ~/clang-llvm/build
+      cd ~/lfort-llvm/build
       ccmake ../llvm

-The second command will bring up a GUI for configuring Clang.
+The second command will bring up a GUI for configuring LFort.
 You need to set the entry for ``CMAKE_CXX_COMPILER``.
 Press ``'t'`` to turn on advanced mode.
-Scroll down to ``CMAKE_CXX_COMPILER``, and set it to ``/usr/bin/clang++``, or wherever you installed it.
+Scroll down to ``CMAKE_CXX_COMPILER``, and set it to ``/usr/bin/lfort++``, or wherever you installed it.
 Press ``'c'`` to configure, then ``'g'`` to generate CMake's files.

 Finally, run ninja one last time, and you're done.

-Step 1: Create a ClangTool
+Step 1: Create a LFortTool
 ==========================

-Now that we have enough background knowledge, it's time to create the simplest productive ClangTool in existence: a syntax checker.
-While this already exists as ``clang-check``, it's important to understand what's going on.
+Now that we have enough background knowledge, it's time to create the simplest productive LFortTool in existence: a syntax checker.
+While this already exists as ``lfort-check``, it's important to understand what's going on.

 First, we'll need to create a new directory for our tool and tell CMake that it exists.
-As this is not going to be a core clang tool, it will live in the ``tools/extra`` repository.
+As this is not going to be a core lfort tool, it will live in the ``tools/extra`` repository.

 ::

-      cd ~/clang-llvm/llvm/tools/clang
+      cd ~/lfort-llvm/llvm/tools/lfort
       mkdir tools/extra/loop-convert
       echo 'add_subdirectory(loop-convert)' >> tools/extra/CMakeLists.txt
       vim tools/extra/loop-convert/CMakeLists.txt